elitsakutsarova/integration4-team3/README.md

 - All stickers at the same spot share one **locationId**.
 The “randomness” happens per user when they scan, not per printed sheet.
 - All the digital stickers we create should be in the table **digital_stickers** with its id, label, src (path to image in our app).
 We also need matching entries in public/digitalStickers/manifest.json (UI / diary tray), the actual png/svg files under public/digitalStickers/
 - The table is a catalog of possible awards.
 It does not mean every user gets all 20 — it means the system knows what each ID looks like when assigned.

+## Test 5 (Cluster pins at Zoom out)
+- Create a cluster functionality - once the pins are over a certain number and too close to each other as a location/on the map, when the user zooms out, they should be clustered into 1 big pin